-Similarly, KOHO Premium pays unlimited 2% cash back on three major spending categories.
+Similarly, KOHO Extra pays unlimited 2% cash back on three major spending categories.
 And, while this version of KOHO has an annual fee, it’s potentially worth it if you spend over $4,500 per year on groceries, dining, and transportation.

 Should You Apply for the Neo Card?

 With no annual or monthly fees and an extensive list of national and local partners, the Neo Card is certainly enticing.
 However, many of its partners are for food and transportation, so this card excels if you regularly eat out, order takeout, and/or spend money on gas and rideshare programs.
 You can also download the Neo app without signing up, to check what local partners are in your area to see if it’s worth applying for.

 If you want more consistent cash back on major spending categories, a no-fee card like the Tangerine Money-Back Credit Card is a better choice.
 It’s also worth noting that while Neo Financial has a competitive high-interest savings account, it lacks some regular banking features you get with many other credit card providers.

 That said, your Neo Card can be incredibly lucrative, especially if you shop at partners.
 However, if you can’t shop regularly at Neo Partners, it’s not the best rewards credit card out there.

 For more info on , check out our full , including their Neo Hudson’s and .